 Step 4.
 Slowly add and mix in the inorganic medium into the substrate; thoroughly mix it throughout as you add it

 Step 5.
-Add additional water if required to rehydrate the soil.
+Add additional water if required to rehydrate the mix.

 Step 6.
-Prepare the pot and fill the bottom 1” with a layer of stones, styrofoam peanuts, or other large-sized inorganic material into the bottom of the pot.
-This will prevent the dirt at the bottom of the pot from sitting in water after you water.
+Prepare the pot and fill the bottom 1” with a layer of LECA, broken terracotta pots, stones, styrofoam peanuts, or other large-sized inorganic material.
+This ensures that the bottom layer drains better and has more airflow making the soil oxygen-rich at the lower root zone.

 Step 7.
 Pot plant with the new soil.
 Fill in bottom later with soil, add plant, fill in around plant, shake plant and sift new substrate around the roots to evenly distribute it.
 At the end, you want the soil to be about 1/2″ down from the edge of the pot — this will give you room for water and it will sink down over time as the medium settles.